tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

     signals_df['SMA100'] = signals_df['close'].rolling(window=long_window).mean()
     ```

-* After the averages have been identified, logic has to be defined to return an active/inactive trade signal 1 or -1 when the short MA crosses above/under the long MA. and calculating the points at which the entry or exit position should be made 1 or -1.
+* After the averages have been identified, logic has to be defined to return an active/inactive trade signal 1 or -1 when the short MA crosses above/under the long MA, and calculating the points at which the entry or exit position should be made 1 or -1.

   ![dual-ma-signal](Images/dual-ma-signal.png)